Documentation Index

 Continuing a numbered list after a break

-When you insert a block element, such as an image, a table, a page break, or a code block within a numbered list, a spark () icon appears next to the first list item that follows the break.
+When you insert a block element such as an image, table, page break, or code block within a numbered list, a spark (⚡) icon appears next to the first list item that follows the break.
 Select the icon to choose one of the following options.

 • Continue numbering — Resumes numbering from where the previous list left off and preserves the existing indentation.
 Use this when the items before and after the break belong to the same sequence.